Comparing OSRM vs Valhalla for retail catchment analysis

 if "features" not in data or not data["features"]:

-raise RuntimeError("Valhalla response missing valid isochrone features")
+raise RuntimeError("Valhalla response missing valid isochrone features.")

 return data